-Transform your patio into a colorful outdoor living room by adding pots of flowering tropical plants.
-If you live in a tropical climate, you can grow them in the ground, where many will become small trees or shrubs.
-Tropicals grow slightly smaller in pots.
+Tropical flowers transform your patio into a colorful outdoor living room with pots of flowering tropical plants.
+If you live in a tropical climate, you can grow exotic flowers in the ground, where many will become small trees or shrubs.
+Tropical flowers grow slightly smaller in pots.

 Tropical plants, available in a wide range of colors, shapes, and sizes, are perfect for adding drama to the deck, patio, or balcony.
 You can leave them outdoors and treat them like annuals, or if you have lots of light in your home, keep them over winter as houseplants to be used outdoors again next spring.